fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ### Battery duration

 The SCK comes with a 2000mAh LiPo battery.
 The battery is meant to be a complete power option for short-term measurements and a backup solution when the kit it is used for long periods.
 For long exposures, we recommend to permanently connect the USB to kit.
-The battery duration is dependent on which sensors are enabled or disabled:
+The battery duration is dependent on which sensors are enabled or disabled.

-* All sensors publishing over Wi-Fi: 12 hrs.
-* All sensors publishing on SD card: 13 hrs.
-* Without air quality sensors over Wi-Fi: 10 days
-* Without air quality sensors on SD card: 25 days

 You will note that the kit _turns itself off_ while operating on battery.
 Actually, this is what we call `sleep-mode`, an operation mode implemented to reduce consumption while on battery operation.

+!!! info "PM Sensor management"
+    If you want to save battery, the [basic interval](/Guides/getting started/Using the Shell/#set-recording-and-publication-intervals) for the sensors shouldn't be below 30s.
+This is due to the minimum stabilisation time the PM sensor requires to take stable readings.
+For this reason, **the minimum interval available without turning off the PM sensor between readings is 30s**.
+If a lower interval is required, the PM sensor will be permanently ON and battery will drain faster.

 #### Battery calculator

-You can use the battery calculator to estimate how much your battery would last
+You can use the battery calculator to estimate how much your battery would last.

 !!! tip "SCK Battery Calculator"

+    **WIP!**

     <iframe id="github-iframe" src="" width="100%" height="40%" frameborder="0" scrolling="no" style="min-height: 570px;"></iframe>

 !!! info "What's the SCK's Shell?"
         Learn how to use the powerful SCK Shell.
 Check the [guide](/Guides/getting%20started/Using%20the%20Shell/).